jcscale/DSA-challenge/README.md

+This is a record of my study into data structures and algorithms.

 # Problem 1: Search in Rotated Sorted Array
 Given the array nums after the possible rotation and an integer target, return the index of target if it is in nums, or -1 if it is not in nums.